 Losing a loved one is never easy.
 But when you believe that someone took advantage of your loved one to change their will, the grief can be even more unbearable.

-Fortunately, in North Carolina, there is a legal process which allows you to question and challenge the validity of a will.
+Fortunately, in North Carolina, there is a legal process which allows you to question and challenge the validity of a will with the help of a Wilmington estate planning attorney.
 The process, called a will caveat, has specific requirements that must be met in order to take a will challenge to court.

 Can I Challenge A Will?